Jositett/form-weaver-project/docs/PRICING.md

 **At-Risk Customer (Low Usage):**
 - If Pro user creates <5 forms/month for 2 months
-- Message: "Not using FormBuilder much?
+- Message: "Not using FormWeaver much?
 Switch to Prepaid and save."
 - Offer: Downgrade to Prepaid, refund prorated amount

 **Churn Prevention:**